dotnet/orleans/src/Documentation/grains/index.md

 // Execution of the rest of the method will continue asynchronously after joinedTask is resolve.
 ```

-# Virtual methods
+### Virtual methods

 A grain class can optionally override `OnActivateAsync` and `OnDeactivateAsync` virtual methods that get invoked by the Orleans runtime upon activation and deactivation of each grain of the class.
 This gives the grain code a chance to perform additional initialization and cleanup operations.
 An exception thrown by `OnActivateAsync` fails the activation process.
 While `OnActivateAsync`, if overridden, is always called as part of the grain activation process, `OnDeactivateAsync` is not guaranteed to get called in all situations, for example, in case of a server failure or other abnormal events.
-Because of that, applications should not rely on OnDeactivateAsync for performing critical operations, such as persistence of state changes, and only use it for best effort operations.
+Because of that, applications should not rely on `OnDeactivateAsync` for performing critical operations such as persistence of state changes.
+They should use it only for best effort operations.